thousandbrainsproject/tbp.monty/rfcs/model_free_saccades.md

 More broadly, any map not imbued with world/body coordinates becomes stale after the next saccade.
 There is a workaround though -- maintain a memory of actions taken, and integrate those to populate a visitation map de novo after each observation.
 (I think this basically what the SC does, but only with the most recent action taken.)

-However, the question of whether we think maps should be persistent is a general question.
+However, the question of whether we think maps should be persistent is a general consideration.
 As mentioned above, segmentation maps may be most useful if they reflect object classifications produced by LMs.
 On the other hand, building persistent maps in world/body coordinates in SC is moving into "where" pathway and/or hippocampus territory, and we might end up placing a lot of demands on the SC that are better off done elsewhere.

 ### Policy Switching
 The SC needs to know whether it should stay within an object or move to a new one.
 This makes it sound like the SC would be like a motor system with swappable motor policies, but that can't be quite right since the SC would perform lots of sensor processing.